angelo-orciuoli/ds5100_project/README.md

 ## Example

-The index.html file showcases the how the package is used through three real-world simulation scenarios, including weighted dice behavior, jackpot probability analysis, and English word generation using letter frequency distributions.
+The scenario_demonstrations.pdf showcases the how the package is used through three real-world simulation scenarios, including weighted dice behavior, jackpot probability analysis, and English word generation using letter frequency distributions.

 ## Unit tests